Home remedies for cold and flu beat taking over the counter medicines any day!

 1. Do Regular Steam Inhalations

 The steam that emanates from a hot bath or bowl of boiling water works wonders for clearing your nasal packages so you can breathe more easily.

 To get the benefits of steam inhalation, stand under a steaming hot shower for a few minutes or sit in a warm bath for at least 15 – 20 minutes.
 The steam that builds up in the bathroom will moisturize your nasal passages and help you feel refreshed.

 If you want to get the benefits of steam inhalation several times a day, inhaling the steam while placing your face over a bowl of steaming hot water can work just as well.
-For faster relief, add eucalyptus essential oil to the water and create a tent with a towel to trap the steam and prevent it from escaping.
+For faster relief, add 2 drops of eucalyptus essential oil to the steaming hot water and create a tent with a towel to trap the steam and prevent it from escaping.